yorgsite/_dom/reference.md

 #### <a name="tgt__dom.rule"></a> _dom.rule

- create a new js cssRule object;
+ Create a new js cssRule object;

 `_dom.rule(selector,datas)`